miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 4. List links!
 This means make a list of assets and resources, preferably ones that have web links so you can pull them up quickly.
 Make them their own folder in one of your profiles so it sync's across machines.
 They are:
+5. Make it a ***Great Story!*** Make it entertaining.
+Have the credibility behind it and be able to say and do what you say with integrity

 Okay, organize your mind like a YAML file.
 Minimal syntax.
 Good use of key/value pairs.
 Low friction.
 We want a bulleted list...